hasindu2008/slow5-pod5-bench/README.md

 Benchmark 1

 For SLOW5 a batch size of 4000 and 40 threads are used for decompression and parsing a batch.
-I cannot find how an arbitary batch size and a number of threads can be provided to pod5 fromat yet.
+It is not yet clear [how a userspecifed batch size and the number of threads can be provided to pod5 fromat and if the underlyung arrow library implementation is using multiple threads for parsing and decompression](https://github.com/nanoporetech/pod5-file-format/issues).
-So waiting for the POD5 designer's response [here](https://github.com/nanoporetech/pod5-file-format/issues).

 ```
 ./convert_to_pa reads_zstd.blow5 40 4000